developer-zebra/developer-zebra-site/src/datawedge/8-0/guide/output/intent/index.md

 _Select New Component_
 <br>

-When prompted, tap **OK** to enable the application signature check.
-Otherwise, tap **Cancel.** If multiple signatures are available for an app, a list will be displayed to pick one signature.
+When prompted, tap **OK** to enable the application signature check, allowing DataWedge to retrieve the app signature via the .APK and use it for comparison.
+Otherwise, tap **Cancel.** If multiple signatures are available for an app, a list is be displayed for the user to select one signature.
 <img style="height:350px" src="app_signature.png"/>
 _Application signature_
 <br>